-Most trainees knew how long naloxone/Narcan takes to start having an effect at pretest (85%), though some people reported they didn't know.
-All but 1 participant responded correctly after the training (Figure 3, p=.004).
-In contrast, only one-third of trainees (33%) knew how long naloxone/Narcan lasts before taking the COR training, and most (92%) correctly responded after the training (Figure 4, p<.001).
+Most trainees knew how long naloxone/Narcan takes to start having an effect at pretest (83%), though some people reported they didn't know.
+All but 1 participant responded correctly after the training (Figure 3, p=.125).
+In contrast, around half of trainees (53%) knew how long naloxone/Narcan lasts before taking the COR training, and all but two participants (94%) correctly responded after the training (Figure 4, p=.001).